egonw/SARS-CoV-2-Queries/viruses.i.md

 If we compare this list with that in Section <xref>sevenhuman</xref> we not that these two lists do not fully overlap.

+<section level="##" label="sevenhuman">The seven coronaviruses that infect human</section>

+However, for the current pandemic, the seven human corona viruses may be of particular interest [<cite>Q86729469</cite>].
+We can use this query to just list these:

+<sparql>humanCoronaviruses</sparql>

+This gives us a good starting point to study the virus in more detail:

+<out>humanCoronaviruses</out>

+## All betacoronaviruses

+But the SARS-related coronavirusses is just a subgroup.
+Another subgroup of coronaviruses is that of the betacoronaviruses:

+<sparql>allBetacoronaViruses</sparql>

+Because there are quite a few of them in Wikidata, we rather make a graph dependency plot:

+<sparql>allBetacoronaVirusesGraph</sparql>

+This gives this output

+<iframe>allBetacoronaVirusesGraph</iframe>

 ## All coronaviruses

-But the SARS-related coronavirusses is just a subgroup.
 The full list of coronaviruses looks like this:

 <sparql>allCoronaViruses</sparql>

-Because there are quite a few of them in Wikidata, we rather make a graph dependency plot:
+Again, we rather make a graph dependency plot:

 <sparql>allCoronaVirusesGraph</sparql>